torque-project/momentum/README.md

 Simply running make in the project root will build all test binaries.
 The output location for the build is the **target/** directory.

+The make file in the repositories root directory sets the compiler tool chain that gets used during build.
+I develop on mac os, and build with clang.
+If you're on Linux you might want to set this to gcc.

 # Documentation

 The project is document via a set of tutorials in the project wiki as well as